 This is basically an extension of the previously mentioned warranty.
-All you have to do to avail this warranty is to register your newly brought Trane product within 60 days of purchase.
+All you have to do to avail this warranty is to register your new Trane product within 60 days of purchase.
 The time frame for this one can be anywhere from 5 years to even a lifetime.
-Again it depends on which unit you decide on buying.
-The same rules apply for this warranty as well; it will only cover the cost of the broken part and not the cost of the labor.
+Again, it depends on which unit you decide on buying.
+The same rules apply for this warranty as well, it will only cover the cost of the broken part and not the cost of the labor.

 James Trane opened up his own plumbing shop in La Crosse, Wisconsin in 1885.
-His son Reuben, who was a mechanical engineer, later joined him and founded the Trane Company in 1913.
+His son Reuben, who was a mechanical engineer, later joined him and together they founded the Trane Company in 1913.
 The Trane Company became known in Wisconsin for their advancements in residential heating.
-In the 1930’s, the Trane Company pioneered into the commercial air conditioning business and never looked back.
+In the 1930’s, the Trane Company pioneered in the commercial air conditioning business and never looked back.

 In 1982 Trane became an industry leader in residential HVAC by acquiring General Electric's Central Air Conditioning Division.
 Patented GE technology such as the Spine Fin™ coil design allowed Trane to immediately differentiate itself in the residential HVAC industry.
 Trane developed a reputation of quality and reliability by focusing on the workmanship of each part put into their systems.

 American Standard acquired Trane in 1984.
 In turn, American Standard was later acquired by the Ireland-based company Ingersoll Rand.
 Ingersoll Rand helped take the Trane and American Standard brand to a more global market.